 As vascular surgeons who specialize in the treatment of veins and arteries, many patients will reach us having had a series of leg ulcers which have taken long times to heal and have required them to wear uncomfortable and hard to wear compression stockings in the hopes of healing one after another ulcer.

-Traditionally, patients with postphlebitic legs and venous stasis ulcers have been treated with compression wraps for ulcer healing and long term stockings to prevent recurrence.
+Traditionally, patients with postphlebitic legs and venous stasis ulcers have been treated with compression wraps for ulcer healing and long term stockings to prevent a recurrence.
 Compliance with stockings is very poor, particularly in the hotter months.
 Stasis ulcer recurrence rates are very high.
 Each successive episode results in more scarring.
 Symptoms worsen over time and can result in permanent disability.

 The new onset of swelling of a single leg has traditionally been labeled lymphedema.
 Ultrasound fails to adequately see the iliac veins or inferior vena cava in all but the thinnest of patients.
 Again, for lymphedema, the best long-term treatment was compression therapy.
 In fact, many patients have compression of the iliac vein between the overlying artery and the lumbar spine.
-This condition, known as May Thurner syndrome, is more common on the left side and may be the underlying reason why DVT is more common in the left leg.
+This condition, known as May Thurner syndrome, is more common on the left side and maybe the underlying reason why DVT is more common in the left leg.
 May Thurner can occur in the right leg as well.

 Several published series in recent years culminated in an evidence summary in the Journal of Vascular Surgery in 2013.
 Fifteen hundred patients were followed for three to five years after venography and balloon and stenting of significant iliac vein or IVC stenoses.
 Procedural success was achieved in nearly 100% of stenosis and 83-95% of occlusions.
 Morbidity, including DVT, occurred in less than 1% of patients.
 Three to five-year patency was 90-100% in non-thrombotic patients and 74-89% in post-thrombotic patients.
 Significant pain relief was experienced by 86-94% of patients and swelling improved considerably in 66-89%.
 In patients not already on permanent anticoagulation, postprocedural anticoagulation for 30 days followed by daily 81 mg aspirin is generally used.